Satanaelcode/Scrap-Chan/README.md

 3. you need a wordlist in the folder of the main.py file here is my [recommandation](https://github.com/danielmiessler/SecLists/blob/master/Fuzzing)

-4. you need to replace <TOKEN> with your token and <CHANNELID1> with the channel that you want to use for scrap-chan
+4. you need to replace CHANNELID1> with the channel that you want to use for scrap-chan

 Now just run the main.py file